dotnet/training-tutorials/content/csharp/getting-started/lesson-17.md

 ```

 ## Changing Objects in Collections
-Explain how you may want to get pieces of an object or to create entirely new objects and how it can be done using ``Select``.

-###Select
-The LINQ `Select` extension method allows you to project the objects you're iterating over into your required structure, transforming them by selecting from each object.
-In the example below, we are going to "select" the first names of all people in the list.
-In using the `Select` extension method, an `IEnumerable<T>` will be the result.
+You may want to retrieve specific properties of an object, and either return an `IEnumerable<T>` where T is the source type or create and return an entirely new object based on multiple properties.
+LINQ provides you with the `Select` extension method to make this easy.
+In the below example, we are going to return the first names of all the people in the `people` list as an `IEnumerable<string>`.

 ```c#
 IEnumerable<string> listOfFirstNames = people.Select(x => x.FirstName);